 All 15 colours and 3 effect colours are formulated on a gum arabic base.
-They contain high-quality organic and inorganic pigments and are characterised by particularly good lightfastness (at least 4-5 stars) and a unique depth of colour.
+They contain high-quality organic and inorganic pigments and are characterized by particularly good lightfastness (at least 4-5 stars) and a unique depth of colour.
 All colours can be used directly, can be mixed with each other and thinned with water.
 The optimum open times allow perfect finish, the print has sharp contours and an even result.
 The aqua LINOPRINT colours dry within 15 minutes to be wipe-proof but not waterproof and can be overprinted if necessary.
-See the complete brocsure here
+Also available in 35ml tubes.
+See the complete brochure here

 Lino printing is a relief printing technique where the design to be printed remains (laterally inverted) on the lino plate or other printing material (wood, foam rubber, etc.), and the parts that are not to be printed are removed (usually cut away or cut off).
-Special lino knives for lino printing are available from art material suppliers, for material or stamp printing, scissors and knives are sufficient.
+Special lino knives for lino printing are available from art material suppliers.

 The print material